Linux · Wayland

 System-wide speech‑to‑text.

 Local models.
-Secure Cloud providers.
+Secure cloud providers.
 Fully featured.
 Top performance.

 hyprwhspr ● idle ⏺ recording ◌ processing ✓ done